 Number 2.
 Ivy Park Pricing

-In comparison to previous ranges, this new adidas collaboration is a little more expensive.
-I mean, the socks and beanies are the cheapest items at £21.95!
+In comparison to previous ranges from back in 2016, the new adidas collaborations are quite a bit more expensive.
+I mean, the water bottle is the cheapest item at £38!

 Number 3.
 Ivy Park Sizing

 I’m a UK 10 and according to the size charts, I *think* a XS is the size for me in gender neutral.
-Last time, I was unsure with the sizing for the sweatshirt and went for Size: 10 (S) with the only other viable option being 6 (XS) which I figured would be too small, so I’ll update you when I receive the items.
+Last time, I was unsure with the sizing for the sweatshirt and went for Size: 10 (S) with the only other viable option being 6 (XS) which I figured would be too small, and the Small worked out okay.

-I opted for Size 10 (S) in the womxn’s pieces and XS for the gender neutral hoodie.
+Previously, I opted for Size 10 (S) in the womxn’s pieces and XS for the gender neutral hoodie.
+On the site they advise your regular size for a tight fit, and size up for a slim fit.

 Number 4.
 It’s Kinda Fashion…